SiriSrinivas6/Netflix-Data-Analysis/README.md

 ### File Size:
 Display the size of the dataset in terms of rows and columns.

-Data File
+## Data File
-The netflix_data.csv file contains the dataset used for analysis.
+The 'https://github.com/SiriSrinivas6/Netflix-Data-Analysis/blob/main/Netflix%20Data%20Analysis%20.ipynb' file contains the dataset used for analysis.